+- Limit screen time.
 As Gates mentioned, finding a balance between healthy phone use and excessive use is important.
-One app that can help you do that is unGlue.
-It allows you to set daily limits on internet and app use across all of your children’s devices.
+One app that can help is unGlue.
+It allows you to set daily limits on internet and app use across your children’s devices.
 Your child gets a time bank and they can do chores to earn minutes.

-Click here to read more about unGlue.
+- Be aware of threats.
 From cyberbullying to sexting, there are some serious dangers that come along with children owning smartphones and having constant access to the internet and each other.
 Criminal charges are a real possibility.
 Talk to your kids about these topics and keep abreast of their secret lingo.